-- When I am looking back years later, what will I have had to accomplish as it relates to [core value] to feel satisfied with my life?
+- When I am looking back years later, what will I have had to accomplish related to [core value] to feel satisfied with my life?

 These are, without a doubt, challenging questions to answer.
 Make sure that you give yourself plenty of time and space to work through each question.
-If you are part of a couple working together on a values-based saving strategy, do these exercises separately first.
-Too often with couples one partner defers to the other.
-For this process to be truly effective, both partners need to come with their true feelings and desires so that a mutually agreeable strategy can be created.
-Once you’ve determined your core values and your goals for those values, it is time to work on the plan.
+If you are part of a couple working together on a values-based saving strategy, do these exercises separately.
+Too often, with couples, one partner defers to the other.
+For this process to be truly effective, both partners need to come with their true feelings and desires to create a mutually agreeable strategy.
+Once you’ve determined your core values and goals for those values, it is time to work on the plan.
 Most diligent savers have one main bank savings account and one retirement savings account.
-While you are likely unable to effectively separate your retirement account into multiple different accounts, you are almost definitely able to do so with your bank savings.
+While you are likely unable to separate your retirement account into multiple different accounts effectively, you are almost definitely able to do so with your bank savings.
 For value-based saving, this is crucial.

 Values-Based Saving Account Framework

-Many of us keep our savings in one account, which makes it nearly impossible to delineate the multiple purposes of the savings account.
-Instead, when creating a values-based savings plan, think about creating a framework of savings accounts to help ensure that your money is aligned with your values.
+Many of us keep our savings in one account, which makes it nearly impossible to delineate the savings account’s multiple purposes.
+Instead, when creating a values-based savings plan, think about creating a savings account framework to help ensure that your money is aligned with your values.
 For example, your savings account framework may look like this: